liannedepante/liannedepante.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2025-12-10 07:59:00-0400
+date: 2026-1-19 07:59:00-0400
 inline: true
 ---

-Our team, project.elephant, presented its preliminary study **Mapping Research Evidence Use in the Philippine Senate** at ICARE 2025
+I served as a reactor to **Ms. Asako Osaki's (Gender Action Platform)** talk on **"Japan’s Gender Equality Policies in the Context of Global Trends"** at the GRIPS Forum.